lokeshyadav14/OIBGRIP/README.md

 train the spam detector to recognize and classify emails into spam and non-spam.
 Let’s get started!

+_It is a Classification problem to solve it we can use Naive Bayes, Logistic Regression, Decision Tree, Random forest etc. before predicting we have to transform data to do this we have to use nltk library and have to do removing special characters, lowering text, tokenization, removing stopwords at last we have to do stemming after that we can use models._

 -------------------------------------------------------------------------------------------
 **Task-5: SALES PREDICTION**